Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s FVDED in the Park Music Festival

 For more information about the concerts, see the official FVDED website.

 The company behind FVDED in the Park is This Is Blueprint.
 It also hosts the Contact Music Festival at BC Place Stadium in late December.
 The same company also operates venues like Celebrities Night Club on Davie Street, M.I.A. on Water Street and Colony bars at various locations, among other properties.
-New for 2023, This Is Blueprint also runs Foundation House Music Gatherings.
+As of 2023, This Is Blueprint also runs Foundation House Music Gatherings.

 For a list of other Lower Mainland events throughout the year, check out the Festivals & Events Calendar.
 And for a list of other concerts and performances, see the Shows & Entertainment Calendar.